nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/events-and-messages/work-and-workmanager.md

 *   The load balancer: typically interactive processing nodes are used by the load balancer to handle end users requests.
 *   The WorkManager queues: some queues will be assigned to some background processing nodes so that only these dedicated nodes will consume the jobs in these queues.

-In a cluster environment, the Workmanager queues are handled by Redis so that the queues can effectively be shared across the cluster.
-This way, an interactive node (i.e. feed by the load balancer) can schedule an asynchronous job like a video conversion.
-This job will be assigned to a queue, waiting for one of the Nuxeo nodes to execute it.

 This is where the queue configuration comes into play.
 Let's say you define a queue for managing Video conversions:

 ```xml
 <extension point="queues" target="org.nuxeo.ecm.core.work.service">